Popular Workflow Builders: A Comprehensive Guide to Automation Platforms

 3. Hosting requirements?

-• Cloud only: Zapier, Make
+• Cloud only: Zapier, Make, AgentCore Runtime, OpenAI Agents

 • Self-hosted available: n8n, Temporal, Airflow, Prefect